pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/CustomFunctions.md

-# Migrating to 0.16
+# User-defined SQL functions

-StructuredQueries 0.16 introduces powerful tools for user-defined SQLite functions, with some breaking changes for those defining custom query representations.
+StructuredQueries comes with lightweight tools for defining Swift functions that can be called to from SQLite.

 ## Overview

-StructuredQueries recently introduced a new module, StructuredQueriesSQLite, and with it a new macro for defining Swift functions that can be called from a query.
+StructuredQueries defines a macro specifically for defining Swift functions that can be called from a query.
 It's called `@DatabaseFunction`, and can annotate any function that works with query-representable types.

 For example, an `exclaim` function can be defined like so: